yiptool/yip/README_UI.md

   * `font`: font for the button text.
   * `fontScale`: scale mode for the button text font.
 You may specify two scale modes, separated with a slash (`/`) - one for the portrait orientation and one for the landscape orientation.

+## Label

+For a label you may additionaly specify the following attributes:

+  * `text`: text to display on the label.
+  * `textColor`: color of the label text.
+  * `font`: font for the label text.
+  * `fontScale`: scale mode for the label text font.
+You may specify two scale modes, separated with a slash (`/`) - one for the portrait orientation and one for the landscape orientation.
+  * `textAlign`: alignment of the text, one of `left`, `right` or `center`.

+## Image

+For an image you may additionaly specify the following attributes:

+  * `image`: path to the image resource.